 An external radiation therapy session lasts 30 minutes to an hour.
 Most of that time is spent getting you into the exact correct position for treatment.
 The actual treatment takes five minutes or less.
 This is done on an outpatient basis.

 External radiation therapy doesn’t often require a hospital stay.
 Because of the frequency of your visits, finding a cancer center that’s close to your home is ideal.
-CCCB offers radiation therapy in Melbourne, Merritt Island, Sebastian, and Palm Bay, Florida so that it’s convenient for Brevard County residents to receive this type of cancer treatment.
+CCCB offers radiation therapy in Melbourne, Merritt Island, and Palm Bay, Florida so that it’s convenient for Brevard County residents to receive this type of cancer treatment.

 How is radiation used and will I be radioactive while having radiation therapy?

 Radiation therapy is used in people with cancer.
 It can be used to shrink a tumor, stop the growth of a tumor, and be used in conjunction with other treatments.
 It destroys cancer cells that typically otherwise would take over while minimizing damage to healthy cells.

 You’re not going to be considered radioactive during an external beam treatment and most internal radiation therapy treatment.
 Some radiopharmaceuticals will cause the patient to emit some radiation for a short period of time.
 Your radiation oncologist will address any precautions that should be taken if there is some chance you may emit small amounts of radiation for a period of time.

 The treatment itself is usually painless.
 Patients may need to lay in an uncomfortable position for a short period during planning and treatment.
 Brachytherapy may require surgery to implant a source of radiation.
 High doses may require laying in a specific position to keep the radiation in place during treatment.

 What kind of radiation therapy side effects should I expect?